awsdocs/amazon-redshift-developer-guide/doc_source/r_TO_DATE_function.md

 TO\_DATE returns a DATE, depending on the *format* value\.

+If the conversion to *format* fails, then an error is returned\.

 ## Example<a name="r_TO_DATE_function-example"></a>

  The following command converts the date `02 Oct 2001` into the default date format: